Robinhood vs Interactive Brokers (2025)

 Robinhood or Interactive Brokers

-As for order entry, Robinhood’s ticket has six trade types but no bracket orders.
-There are two duration options (IB offers three).
+Its order ticket has six trade types but lacks bracket orders.
+There are only two time-in-force choices (Interactive Brokers offers three).

 Winner: Interactive Brokers